xiento-sys/Xiento-s-Cyberdeck-Retro-Futuristic-Tweaks/README.md

 This repository is a fork of the original project which contains the entire base assets including my personal tweaks.
 The complete breakdown of this theme here: https://github.com/chocolate-b4r/Echo-mini-Cyberdeck-Retro-Futuristic.
 Do check it out first.
 If the original author ever requests the removal of the base assets, I will take them down immediately and retain only my custom tweaks and modifications in here, separately.

+Using the initial personalization and clarity tweaks built into this fork, I also created a standalone, fully customized 2-in-1 theme pack inspired by NMIXX's *Heavy Serenade* aesthetic (with Light and Dark modes).
+You can check out and download that theme pack here: https://github.com/xiento-sys/Xiento-s-Heavy-Serenade-Theme.

+Note that while this repository originally started with just a few minor layout tweaks, I have since made further optimizations and fixes from the *Heavy Serenade* pack which I imported directly into this one.
+At this point, both versions offer the exact same bitmaps except for the Boot Animation, Recorder Style (animation with Music Art disabled), Music Player (with Music Art enabled but no embedded album art), USB Transfer/DAC Mode, and Shutdown Screen.

 ---

 ### Reworked Quality Icons + Customizable Quality Icons